Marya Cohn

 Marya Cohn is an American screenwriter and director.

 Biography

 In 1994, Cohn directed the student short film Developing.
 The film starred a then unknown Natalie Portman in her first film role.

 In 2013, Cohn began filming her feature film debut, The Girl in the Book starring Emily Vancamp in a semi-autobiographical film about a young book editor who is forced to work with a man who abused her as a teenager.
 Post-production for the film was completed via kickstarter The film premiered at the 2015 Los Angeles Film Festival.
 It was acquired by Myriad Pictures and given a limited release in December 2015.

 Cohn is the daughter of talent agent Sam Cohn.
-She is of Jewish descent.
+She is of partially Jewish descent.

 In 1994, she married director Fraser Bresnahan.

 In 2001, she married Dutch director Tjebbo Penning.